graphile/crystal/utils/website/graphile-config/preset.md

 #### TL;DR:

-- All the presets in `extends` are resolved in order (order is important!).
+- All the presets in `extends` are resolved, recursively, depth-first, in order (order is important!).
 - The plugins are merged as a set (each plugin will only be included once) and sorted according to `before`/`after`.
 - The options are merged such that options specified last win.